-NRCS, KLA work as partners through Cooperative Conservation Partnership Initiative
+NRCS, KLA work through Cooperative Conservation Partnership Initiative

 Eric B. Banks, Kansas State Conservationist for the Natural Resources Conservation Service, announced that a proposal submitted by the Kansas Livestock Association Environmental Services Inc., has been selected to participate in the Cooperative Conservation Partnership Initiative.